tinkerbell/proposals/0001/README.md

 * [https://github.com/crossplane/crossplane/blob/master/design/README.md](https://github.com/crossplane/crossplane/blob/master/design/README.md)
 * [https://github.com/joyent/rfd](https://github.com/joyent/rfd)

-### When you can avoid a RFD
+### When you can avoid a Proposal

-RFDs are not necessary when small fixes are made or minor features are introduced.
-An RFD is not necessary in when the community is satisfied with the discussions happening in other channels like Slack, voice, or in pull requests and issues.
+Proposals are not necessary when small fixes are made or minor features are introduced.
+An Proposal is not necessary in when the community is satisfied with the discussions happening in other channels like Slack, voice, or in pull requests and issues.